set-soft/sd_webui_rx5500/README.md

    The first run after starting the server will take longer, around 3 or 4 minutes in my system.
    Then the time will go down, 14 s aprox. for my system.
-   Also note that the first generation will need more memory, so don't start changing the image size, keep it low for the first generated image
+   Also note that the first generation will need more memory, so don't start changing the image size, keep it low for the first generated image.
 9. Have fun!